Fury1/DeepRL-Tennis/REPORT.md

 WEIGHT_DECAY = 0        # L2 weight decay
 UPDATE_EVERY = 2        # update frequency from timesteps
-NOISE_DECAY = 1e-3      # rate of noise decay (lessens noise in actions every timestep) n_episodes = 2000
+NOISE_DECAY = 1e-3      # rate of noise decay (lessens noise in actions every timestep) n_episodes = 1000
 max_t = 1000
 ```

 #### Training Results

-As shown the following plot demonstrates that the environment was solved in 900 episodes based on an average score taken over all agents (2) over 100 consecutive episodes (Score of > +0.5).
+As shown the following plot demonstrates that the environment was solved in 900 episodes based on a max score taken over all agents (2) over 100 consecutive episode average.
+(Score of > +0.5).

 Training progress per episode: